Geritychina/GalansDance/README.md

 # Galans Dance 💃
 <br>
-:pushpin: Galans Dance is dance and life coach academy to improve yourself via dancing.<br>
+:pushpin: Galans Dance is dance and life coach academy.<br>

 ⭐ The website is on Blogger platform.<br>